iscc/iscc-cli/README.md

 ## Install

-The ISCC command line tool is published with the package name `iscc-cli` on the [Python Package Index](https://pypi.python.org/pypi/iscc-cli).
-If you have Python (>3.5) on your system you can install it with pip:
+The ISCC command line tool is published with the package name `iscc-cli` on the [Python Package Index](https://pypi.python.org/pypi/iscc-cli) and can be installed with pip:

 ```console
 $ pip3 install iscc-cli